Jersey generation counts and breed purity

 C. Shows AltaMONTRA’s BBR to be 100, meaning his genes are all in common with the reference Jersey population.

-Offspring will be Generation Count 6 if he is mated to a GC 5 female.
-Offspring will be HR (herd registered) if he is mated to a GC 6 or HR female
+Offspring will be Generation Count 6 if he is mated to a Generation Count 5 female.
+Offspring will be HR (herd registered) if he is mated to a Generation Count 6 or HR female

 AltaCHIVE